-The Company continues to progress with the following measures to manage cash flow of the Company: reducing accounts payable, negotiating with creditors for extended payment terms, working closely with the banks to restructure its loans, arranging additional short-term loans with major customers, arranging financing with its Directors and other related parties, and reducing operating expenditures including general and administrative expenses and production-related expenses.
+The Company continues to progress with the following measures to manage cash flow of the Company: reducing accounts payable, negotiating with creditors for extended payment terms, working closely with the banks to restructure its loans, arranging financing with its Directors and other related parties, and reducing operating expenditures including general and administrative expenses and production-related expenses.

-Total loans payable is \$99.4 million as of September 30, 2018, an increase of \$6.3 million compared to the total loans payable as at December 31, 2017 (\$93.2 million).
-The increase in total loans payable of \$6.3 million is attributable to (1) an increase in the amounts due to related parties (\$3.8 million) and (2) an increase in short-term loans from a major customer (Archer Daniels Midland Company) (\$3.7 million), which were offset by (3) foreign exchange impacts (\$1.3 million) due to the appreciation of the USD against the Canadian dollar as well as the depreciation of the RMB against the Canadian dollar.
+Total loans payable is \$98.8 million as of June 30, 2018, an increase of \$5.7 million compared to the total loans payable as at December 31, 2017 (\$93.2 million).
+The increase in total loans payable was driven by foreign exchange impacts (\$3.5 million) due to the appreciation of the USD against the Canadian dollar as well as the appreciation of the RMB against the Canadian dollar and an increase in loans payable exclusive of foreign exchange impacts (\$2.2 million), comprising an increase in due to related parties (\$2.3 million) and a decrease in short-term loans (\$0.1 million).